MichaelKasper1/Deep_Learning_Classifiers/README.md

 # Deep_Learning_Classifiers

+The data for this project is available with this link: https://drive.google.com/file/d/1YoTWTdShWdI55SmBp4Ie2IkaI_E3Gmp0/view

 This repository contains 2 jupyter notebooks that classify digits.

 One of the files classifies street digist with an artificial neural network.